-Our main aim is always to choose the correct approach by understanding the history of the application as well as the applicants current circumstances (Financial, Personal, Work) and follow the strategy which suits them the most.
+Our main aim is always to choose the correct approach by understanding the history of the application.
+Also, the applicant’s current circumstances (Financial, Personal, Work) and follow the strategy which suits them the most.

 If the refusal receives the right of appeal, then we challenge it by loading an appeal.

-Immigration appeals are held in the first instance before the First-Tier Immigration Tribunal, which sits at various places throughout the UK.
-The Tribunal is presided over by an Immigration Judge, who is a qualified lawyer.
-Some types of application (eg asylum/human rights applications, family visa applications, long residence visa applications, European applications) have the right of appeal before the Tribunal if they are refused, and this can apply to refusal decisions made either in the UK or outside the UK.
+The First-Tier Immigration Tribunal, which sits at various places throughout the UK, holds immigration appeals in the first instance.
+An Immigration Judge, who is a qualified lawyer, presides over the Tribunal..
+Some types of applications (eg asylum/human rights applications, family visa applications, long residence visa applications, European applications) have the right of appeal before the Tribunal if they are refused, and this can apply to refusal decisions made either in the UK or outside the UK.

 The Tribunal can conduct an appeal purely on a paper basis, i.e. the Judge decides the case by reading the papers that have been submitted, or it can conduct an appeal by holding a live hearing with witnesses and legal representatives from both sides.

-Other types of application (eg working visas) do not have the right of appeal; instead, they have the right of “administrative review”, which is a different kind of process.
-A paper application is made either to the Home Office (in-country) or to the British diplomatic post (out of the country), challenging the decision and saying why it is wrong.
-The application is considered by an officer from the Home Office or the British diplomatic post, not by a qualified lawyer, and the quality of decision-making is not always as high as that of the Tribunal.
+Other types of applications (eg working visas) do not have the right of appeal.
+Instead, they have the right to “administrative review”, which is a different kind of process.
+The applicant can make a paper application to either the Home Office (in-country) or the British diplomatic post (out of the country) to challenge the decision and state the reasons why it is wrong.
+An officer from the Home Office considers the application for the British diplomatic post not by a qualified lawyer, and the quality of decision-making is not always as high as that of the Tribunal.

 If an Appellant is unsuccessful before the First-Tier Tribunal then potentially they can challenge the First-Tier Tribunal Judge’s decision before the Upper Immigration Tribunal, which is a senior tribunal.
 The Upper Tribunal can overturn the First-Tier Judge’s decision if it thinks it contains a material error

 Generally, a live oral appeal is likely to be better.
-If the hearing is heard before a Judge you, or your legal representative if you have one, can see what’s going on and you can try to prevent any mistakes or misconceptions emerging in the case.
-You will have the chance to present your case in a live environment, and you will be able to answer questions, which could in many types of situations assist your case.
-However, the Tribunal fee for an oral appeal is higher and, if you are instructing lawyers, their fees for preparing an oral appeal hearing are likely to be higher as well.
+If the hearing is heard before a Judge, you, or your legal representative, if you have one, can see what’s going on, and you can try to prevent any mistakes or misconceptions from emerging in the case.
+You will have the chance to present your case in a live environment, and you will be able to answer questions, which could, in many types of situations, assist your case.
+However, the Tribunal fee for an oral appeal is higher, and if you are instructing lawyers, their fees for preparing an oral appeal hearing are likely to be higher as well.

-How long does the appeal/administrative review process take?
+How long does the immigration appeals process take?

-Unfortunately, the appeal process has recently become very slow.
-Appeals for in-country decisions are currently taking several months from start to finish and appeals for out-of-country decisions are taking even longer, even as long as a year in some cases.
+Unfortunately, the immigration appeals process has recently become very slow.
+Appeals for in-country decisions are currently taking several months from start to finish, and appeals for out-of-country decisions are taking even longer, even as long as a year in some cases.
 Administrative reviews are generally much quicker than this; usually, they only take a few weeks.

 Is it always better to appeal against a decision than to make a fresh application?